 Equine Facility Design is a professional firm of equestrian architects and planners.
-The following are some examples of significant equestrian community design and planning projects we have completed or are currently managing.
+The following are some examples of large scale horse show facility design and planning projects we have completed or are currently managing.

 Click on project picture or text for more information.

 - Equestrian Center, Sherwood, Oregon